-Alex, a conservative Republican, is running for State Representative in Missouri's 134th District.
-He lives in Springfield's Parkcrest neighborhood with his high school sweetheart and wife of six years Ellen, their son Mitchell, and their 100 lb.
+Alex, a conservative Republican, has served as the State Representative for Missouri's 134th District since January of 2021.
+He lives in Springfield's Parkcrest neighborhood with his high school sweetheart and wife of 7 years Ellen, their son Mitchell, their daughter Sophie, and their 100 lb.
 Great Pyrenees Teddy.
-The Rileys are excited to welcome their second baby in early December 2020.
-Alex was born and raised in Springfield and has lived in the 134th District for twenty years.
+Alex was born and raised in Springfield and has lived in the 134th District for over twenty years.
 Other than a short time away for law school, he has lived in Springfield his entire life.

 Alex's parents taught him the values of faith, family, patriotism, and hard work from the beginning.
 His dad, a registered nurse and former farmer, put in many hours of overtime to provide for the family and this work ethic made a lasting impression on Alex.
 At an early age, Alex began a small business mowing lawns to earn some extra money.
 He and his younger siblings were homeschooled from kindergarten all the way through high school by his mom, a homemaker and former nurse.